Career Resources and Networking

 Career Resource Center

-The Career Resource Center (CRC) offers an expansive collection of both print and electronic career-related resources, including numerous members-only online database and information systems.
-In addition to a variety of business periodicals and career-related books, the CRC has staff members who help streamline students’ access to industry-specific resources.
+The Career Resource Center (CRC) offers an expansive collection of both print and electronic career-related resources, including numerous subscriber-only online database and information systems.
+In addition to a variety of business periodicals and career-related books, CRC staff members help streamline students’ access to industry-specific resources.